What’s the Difference Between Urgent Care and the ER?

-When your health concern is not life-threatening but also requires immediate care, urgent care or an express clinic is a fast and effective alternative to scheduling an appointment with your provider.
-Conditions that can be treated at an urgent care or express clinic include:
+When your health concern is not life-threatening but also requires immediate care, urgent care is a fast and effective alternative to scheduling an appointment with your provider.
+Conditions that can be treated at an urgent care include:

 - Cold, flu and minor respiratory infections

 - Skin issues, including cold and canker sores, eczema, hives, impetigo, shingles, warts, and skin infections

 Whenever possible, you should use your primary care provider or an urgent care.
 Treatment in an ER can be significantly more expensive than what you would pay at an urgent care clinic or your provider’s office.
 To save time and money, learn the locations of your local urgent care and your ER.